 A new leadership team was about to roll out their 13 key strategies to employees in the form of a video.
-We pretested each of the points in focus groups, as well as the intended communication channel.
-The findings completely changed the roll-out.
-The 13 strategies were reduced to five.
-Several were completely rewritten to
+We pretested each of the points in focus groups,

 This week on the InTransition Podcast, David Pembroke talks to a ‘legend of the communications business’ Angela Sinickas.

 What questions should you ask, and how should you word them, to gauge the effectiveness of your communications program?
 Here are some good places to start.